lyw1217/TIL/Moblie/PDU_Session_Establishment.md

 ## 17. Nsmf_PDUSession_UpdateSMContext Response

+SMF to AMF: Nsmf_PDUSession_UpdateSMContext Response (Cause).

+The SMF may subscribe to the UE mobility event notification from the AMF (e.g. location reporting, UE moving into or out of Area Of Interest), after this step by invoking Namf_EventExposure_Subscribe service operation as specified in clause 5.2.2.3.2.
+For LADN, the SMF subscribes to the UE moving into or out of LADN service area event notification by providing the LADN DNN as an indicator for the Area Of Interest (see clause 5.6.5 and 5.6.11 of TS 23.501 [2]).

+After this step, the AMF forwards relevant events subscribed by the SMF.

 ---

 ## 18. Nsmf_PDUSession_SMContextStatusNotify

+\[Conditional\] SMF to AMF: Nsmf_PDUSession_SMContextStatusNotify (Release)

+If during the procedure, any time after step 5, the PDU Session establishment is not successful, the SMF informs the AMF by invoking Nsmf_PDUSession_SMContextStatusNotify (Release).
+The SMF also releases any N4 session(s) created, any PDU Session address if allocated (e.g. IP address) and releases the association with PCF, if any.
+In this case, step 19 is skipped.

 ---

 ## 19. IPv6 Address Configuration

+SMF to UE: In the case of PDU Session Type IPv6 or IPv4v6, the SMF generates an IPv6 Router Advertisement and sends it to the UE.
+If Control Plane CIoT 5GS Optimisation is enabled for this PDU Session the SMF sends the IPv6 Router Advertisement via the AMF for transmission to the UE using the Mobile Terminated Data Transport in Control Plane CIoT 5GS Optimisation procedures (see clause 4.24.2), otherwise the SMF sends the IPv6 Router Advertisement via N4 and the UPF.

 ---

 ## 20. SMF initiated SM Policy Association Modification

+When the trigger for 5GS Bridge information available is armed, then the SMF may initiate the SM Policy Association Modification as described in 4.16.5.1.

+If the UE has indicated support of transferring Port Management Information Containers, then SMF informs PCF that a 5GS Bridge information is available.
+SMF provides the 5GS Bridge information (e.g. 5GS Bridge ID, port number of the DS-TT Ethernet port, MAC address of the DS-TT Ethernet port and UE-DS-TT Residence Time as provided by the UE) to PCF.
+TSN AF calculates the bridge delay for each port pair, i.e. composed of DS-TT Ethernet port and NW-TT Ethernet port, using the UE-DS-TT Residence Time for all NW-TT Ethernet port(s) serving the 5GS Bridge indicated by the 5GS Bridge ID.
+If SMF received a Port Management Information Container from either the UE or the UPF, then SMF provides the Port Management Information Container and port number of the related port to the PCF as described in clause 5.28.3.2 of TS 23.501 [2].
+If SMF received a Bridge Management Information Container from the UPF, then SMF provides the Bridge Management Information Container to the PCF as described in clause 5.28.3.2 of TS 23.501 [2].

 ---

 ## 21. Unsubscription

+If the PDU Session establishment failed after step 4, the SMF shall perform the following:

+The SMF unsubscribes to the modifications of Session Management Subscription data for the corresponding (SUPI, DNN, S-NSSAI of the HPLMN), using Nudm_SDM_Unsubscribe (SUPI, Session Management Subscription data, DNN, S-NSSAI of the HPLMN), if the SMF is no more handling a PDU Session of the UE for this (DNN, S-NSSAI of the HPLMN).
+The UDM may unsubscribe to the modification notification from UDR by Nudr_DM_Unsubscribe (SUPI, Subscription Data, Session Management Subscription data, S-NSSAI of the HPLMN, DNN).